kjschmidt913/cpdbProject/checkpoint1/README.md

 # Checkpoint 1

 ## Getting Started
-Start running the CPDP database with the steps listed on checkpoint 1
+Start running the CPDP database, then run our queries from either copying and pasting from here, or opening the sql files that correspond to the question.

 ## Our Questions
 * Which police units have average complaint_percentiles above the 75th percentile?